cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 A Memory Hard Function (MHF) is a slow and expensive cryptographic hash function with the following API:

-- Harden(msg, params): Repeatedly apply a memory-hard function with parameters `params` to strengthen the input `msg` against offline dictionary attacks.
+- Stretch(msg, params): Apply a key stretching function with parameters `params` to stretch the input `msg` and harden it against offline dictionary attacks.
 This function also needs to satisfy collision resistance.

 ## Key Recovery Method {#deps-keyrec}